Tobitopia/FlashcardTrainer/README.md

 - **Floating Action Button (FAB)**
     - On **Sets** screen → Add a new set.
-    - Inside a set → Add a new card.
+    - Inside a set → Add a new card or start a training session.
+    - On **All Cards** screen → Start a training session.

 ## Project Milestones